Student Responsibilities Associated with Academic Accommodations

 To insure the timely provision of academic accommodations and supports students have the following responsibilities:

-Students Authorized to Record Audio
+Students Authorized to Audio Record their Classes

 Students Authorized for Notetaker Support

-Advance notice of specific sign language interpreter needs is critical to SSD's ability to recruit qualified interpreters for the dates and times during which the service is required.
+- Advance notice of specific sign language interpreter needs is critical to SSD's ability to recruit qualified interpreters for the dates and times during which the service is required.